 The reader is left to consider for himself what systems of belief control or influence the scientific pursuit of truth today.

 There are 1.25 million known animal species on Earth – 75% are insects.
-Insects are key components of every food chain, without them global ecosystems would collapse.
+Insects are key components of every food chain – without them global ecosystems would collapse.

 Above the showcases is a diorama of the geology of Yorkshire’s coast as published by Smith’s nephew, John Phillips.
 The Jurassic sequences along this coast are of international importance.
-Equivalent to Lapworth’s graptolites, the most useful fossils for determining the relative chronology of these rocks are ammonites, being plentiful, of wide geographical distribution and, because of their rapid evolution, of narrow stratigraphic range.
+Equivalent to Lapworth’s graptolites, ammonites are the most useful fossils for determining the relative chronology of these rocks, being plentiful, of wide geographical distribution and, because of their rapid evolution, of narrow stratigraphic range.
 Several beautiful specimens are illustrated here.
 Smith’s pioneering work in establishing the sequence of zonal fossils for the British Jurassic culminated in his Stratigraphical System of Organised Fossils of 1817.
 He lived in Scarborough from 1824 to 1826.

 Opened in 2001, this purpose-built museum focuses on the fossil record local to the Isle of Wight, encompassing the Cretaceous and later.
 The bones of at least fifteen species of dinosaur have been discovered on the island, and inevitably the museum majors on these.
 However, the corridor which leads the visitor back to the time when dinosaurs were alive presents informative displays of other fossils.
 There’s not much that can be described as spectacular, but the entrance charges are modest, and you could spend an hour or two here.